Josippon: Value as a historical source

-"Yosippon" was much read and was highly respected as a historical source by the Jews of the Middle Ages.
+"Yosippon" was one of the most highly respected historical sources on Jewish history in the Middle Ages, and was frequently reprinted.
+It relies on the Hegesippus (or Pseudo-Hegesippus), a Latin translator of Antiquities and Josephus' The Jewish War.
+The author had access to a decent library of material and drew on 1 Maccabees, 2 Maccabees, Jerome's translation of Eusebius, the Aeneid, Macrobius, Orosius, and Livy.
+Like its namesake and inspiration, the work commingles Roman history and Jewish history.

 Joseph Justus Scaliger in his "Elenchus Trihæresii Nicolai Serarii" was the first to doubt its worth; Jan Drusius (d.
 1609) held it to be historically valueless on account of its many chronological mistakes; Zunz and Delitzsch have branded the author as an impostor.
-In fact, both the manuscripts and printed editions are full of historical errors, misconceptions of its sources, and extravagant outbursts of vanity on the part of the author.
+Both the manuscripts and printed editions contain a number of historical errors, discrepancies or misinterpretations when compared to the original Josephus and other sources it drew upon, and subjective commentary from the author.
 But there is scarcely any book in Jewish literature that has undergone more changes at the hands of copyists and compilers; Judah ibn Moskoni knew of no less than four different compilations or abridgments.
 The later printed editions are one-third larger than the editio princeps of Mantua.

-Evolution of the title

-It was perhaps due to Jerahmeel ben Solomon that the work received its traditional title "Yosippon."
-He supplemented his copy from Josephus, whom he designates as "the great Joseph."
-The original title of the work, according to Trieber, was probably "History of Jerusalem", or, as a manuscript suggests, "History and Wars of the Jews."
-It is quoted in the Hebrew-Persian dictionary of Solomon ben Samuel (14th century), under the title "History of the Second Temple."
+However, in modern times, Josippon was once again recognized as an important source in its own right.
+Josippon is considered a valuable source for certain topics, such as the Hasmonean dynasty and Jewish history in Italy and the Byzantine Empire, and it paraphrases much of Josephus.
+David Flusser and Steven Bowman wrote modern critical editions, and the latter considers it a mix of history and midrash.